Ukraine: NATO chief Stoltenberg addresses crisis with German leaders | DW | 17.03.2022

 "NATO has a responsibility to prevent this conflict from escalating further," Stoltenberg said.
 "That would be even more dangerous and cause more suffering, deaths and destruction."

-Beside Lambrecht, Stoltenberg called Germany's new defense commitments of a special fund of €100 billion and plans to commit 2% of GDP to its defense budget "impressive."
+Beside Lambrecht, Stoltenberg called Germany's new defense commitments of a special fund of €100 billion ($111 billion) and plans to commit 2% of GDP to its defense budget "impressive."

+Baerbock said Germany is considering stationing more troops on NATO's eastern flank.

+Baerbock asked after harrowing attacks in the port cty of Mariupol in southeastern Ukraine this past week, "What military objective is a maternity hospital with pregnant women?
+What military objective is a theater?"

 Ukraine has repeatedly called for help from Europe and NATO.
 In particular, Kyiv has called for a no-fly zone.
 Lithuania's parliament unanimously adopted a resolution supporting the no-fly zone over Ukraine, joining countries including Estonia and Slovenia in the appeal.